 Peter is a long-term resident of Southwark.
 He started the project to form Judith Kerr Primary School in late 2010 and chaired the founder group through to opening.
 In his early years, Peter was brought up bilingually in English and German, and has always found learning new languages easy and fun.
 He regrets not having had an opportunity to capitalise on his bilingual start at school, and wanted to make this possible for children today, including his own.

 Having qualified as a Chartered Accountant, Peter worked for 9 years as finance director of insurance businesses in the City, and then founded and was CFO / COO of an online international insurance distribution venture.
-He has remained active in the early-stage technology sector, and currently works part-time for a number of businesses in this area.
-Peter is also active in the charity and social enterprise sphere, where he has carried out consulting assignments and acted as trustee.
-He is finance director of openDemocracy, an online publisher of articles on international politics and related themes, to which he has also contributed as editor and author.
+He has remained active in the early-stage technology and services sector, and currently works part-time for a number of businesses in this area.
+Peter is also a director of openDemocracy, an online publisher of articles on international politics and related themes, to which he has also contributed as editor and author.

-Peter is involved in a number of other educational activities: as governor of St John the Divine Primary School in Lambeth; assisting a start-up multi-academy trust; and engaged as a consultant to a project to form a number of new Alternative Provision schools.
+Peter is involved in a number of other educational activities: as governor of a primary school in Lambeth; assisting a start-up multi-academy trust; and engaged as a consultant to a project to form a number of new Alternative Provision schools.
 He has seen the diversity, potential, and aspirations of children and their families from all kinds of backgrounds at first hand, and believes passionately that good choices should be available to everyone.